lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 One can also assume that a set of clades have the same speciation and extinction rates and fit them simultaneously, estimating ML parameter values.
 This is the approach taken by Magallón and Sanderson's [-@Magallon2001-xi] paper on diversification rates across angiosperms.
 When we apply this approach to the Paramo data, shown above, we obtain ML estimates of $\hat{r} = 0.27$ and $\hat{\epsilon} = 0$.
 If we were forced to estimate an overall average rate of speciation for all of these clades, this might be a reasonable estimate.
 However, the table above also suggests that, perhaps, some of these clades might be diversifiying faster than others.
 We will return to the issue of variation in diversification rates across clades in the next chapter.

 Another approach is to use a Bayesian approach to calculate posterior distributions for birth and death rates based on clade ages and diversities.
-This approach has not, to my knowledge, been implemented in any software package, although the method is straightforward (for similar approaches, see xxx B Moore).
+This approach has not, to my knowledge, been implemented in any software package, although the method is straightforward [for a related approach, see @Hohna2016-dw].
 To do this, we will modify the basic algorithm for Bayesian MCMC (see Chapter 2) as follows:

 1. Sample a set of starting parameter values, $r$ and $\epsilon$, from their prior distributions.
 For this example, we can set our prior distribution for both parameters as exponential with a mean and variance of $\lambda_p = 1$ (note that this choice might depend on the units you are using, especially for $r$).
 Note the potentially confusing notation here - $\lambda_p$ is the single parameter of the prior distribution, and we will use it as a prior on both speciation and extinction rates.
 We then select starting r and $\epsilon$ from their priors.